gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

 ## Parallel DTLS connections

-   To enable SCTP-AUTH re-rekeying, periodic authentication of both endpoints, and force attackers to dynamic key extraction {{RFC7624}}, DTLS/SCTP per this specification defines the usage of parallel DTLS connections over the same SCTP association.
+   To enable SCTP-AUTH re-rekeying, periodic authentication of both endpoints, and force attackers to dynamic key extraction
+   {{RFC7624}}, DTLS/SCTP per this specification defines the usage of parallel DTLS connections over the same SCTP association.
 This solution ensures that there are no limitations to the lifetime of the SCTP association due to DTLS, it also avoids dependency on version specific DTLS mechanisms such as renegotiation in DTLS 1.2, which is disabled by default in many DTLS implementations, or post-handshake messages in DTLS 1.3, which does not allow mutual endpoint re-authentication or re-keying of SCTP-AUTH.
-Parallel DTLS connections enable opening a new DTLS connection performing a handshake, maybe using resumption, while the existing DTLS connection is kept in place.
+Parallel DTLS connections enable opening a new DTLS connection performing a handshake, while the existing DTLS connection is kept in place.
 On handshake completion switch to the security context of the new DTLS connection and then ensure delivery of all the SCTP chunks using the old DTLS connections security context.
 When that has been achieved close the old DTLS connection and discard the related security context.

-   As specified in Section 4.1 the usage of DTLS connection ID is required to ensure that the receiver can correctly identify the DTLS connection and its security context when performing its de-protection operations.
+   As specified in {{Mapping-DTLS}} the usage of DTLS connection ID is required to ensure that the receiver can correctly identify the DTLS connection and its security context when performing its de-protection operations.
 There is also only a single SCTP-AUTH key